 (Engineering Validation Test) builds.

 Dismantling this Constant Memory Module manufactured in September 1982 by Texas Instruments in their Abilene, Texas facility reveals a printed circuit board (PCB) to accommodate up to two TP530 Memory Chips.
-The PCB is populated with two TP531 Read/Write Memories (RAM) with unknown capacity and a Sanyo 3 Volts lithium battery with 24.5 mm diameter and a thickness of 3.5 mm - matching today's CR2430 cells.
+The PCB is populated with two TP531 Read/Write Memories (RAM) with unknown capacity and a Sanyo 3 Volts lithium battery from the type LF-1/2W with 24.0 mm diameter and a thickness of 3.0 mm - matching today's CR2430 cells.

 If you have additions to the above article please email: email@example.com.

 © Joerg Woerner, October 12, 2019.
 No reprints without written permission.